-In exchange the donators or “Patrons” usually get something extra whether it’s Patron-only videos about your work, access to a Discord community where you talk and interact with them, or whatever you offer at each support level (and there are lots of other ways for how to make money on Discord too).
+In exchange the donators or "Patrons" usually get something extra whether it's Patron-only videos about your work, access to a Discord community where you talk and interact with them, or whatever you offer at each support level (and there are lots of other ways for how to make money on Discord too).

 Patreon is great for artists for multiple reasons.
 The direct fan support is one.
 You're not beholden to any single employer, one donor, or anything like that.
 People who already support you can do so with small amounts of money, but that adds up if you get thousands of people to support you.
 That's financial and creative freedom.

 The other huge benefit is that this is an easy add-on to whatever else you're doing.
 Do they love your YouTube channel?
 A blog?
 Saw a recent art exhibit in person and want to support your work?
 All these individuals can jump on the computer and choose to become a Patron.

 Multiple revenue streams are important to any beginner artist looking for ways to make money